-Rubella can be spread through contact with infected secretions from the nose and mouth.
+Rubella can be spread through contact with secretions from the nose and mouth of an infected person.
 You can spread rubella even if you do not have symptoms.

 If you think you or your child has rubella, you need to let your health care provider know before arriving to the appointment so special care can be taken to prevent spreading rubella to other people.